Southern massive stars at high angular resolution. Physical separations and mass ratios: Results and discussion

+Compared to mass-ratio distributions found for the tighter spectroscopic binaries ($P\lesssim3000$~d, $a \lesssim 10$~AU) in the Milky Way \citep[][ $\kappa=-0.1\pm0.6$]{sana2012} and Large Magellanic Cloud \citep[$\kappa=+0.2\pm0.2$][]{shenar2022}, the index of the power-law distribution seems to decrease toward larger separations, a point already made by \citet{moe2017}.
+However, the $\kappa$ value that we derived for the inner range $\kappa_{<100}=-0.6^{+0.9}_{-0.7}$ is much flatter than the value of $\kappa_{3-90}=-1.4\pm0.4$ derived by \citet{moe2017} using a subsample of 21 \smash\ targets.
+The reasons for such differences are unclear and may lie in different sample selection functions and survey sensitivity estimates combined with small sample statistics.
+One can argue that both values are within 2$\sigma$ from one another, but the $\kappa_{<100}$ value that we derived would then also be compatible with the flat-mass ratio distribution of the tighter spectroscopic binaries.
+Determining the most appropriate mass-ratio distribution for intermediate-period binaries would be desirable as it impacts the outcome of case-B mass transfer, with potentially important differences for predictions of population synthesis computations.

-Finally, we compare the distribution of observed masses of the primaries and the observed companions in Figure~\ref{fig:massIMF}.
+Finally, we compare the distribution of observed masses of the primaries and the observed companions in Fig.~\ref{fig:massIMF}.
 Also shown is a Salpeter initial mass function (IMF).
 As the primaries are all O-type stars, we only do this for masses greater than $16\, M_{\odot}$.
-This shows a lack of primary stars with low masses ($M \leq 30 \,M_{\odot}$) compared to the observed companions.
-This is a direct result of the magnitude limited approach of the survey, causing an overabundance of (more massive) supergiants compared to dwarfs as these can be seen up to higher distances.
-Interestingly, the companions seem to follow the Salpeter IMF across most of the observed mass range.
+This reveals a lack of primary stars with low masses ($M \leq 30 \,M_{\odot}$) compared to the observed companions.
+This is a direct result of the magnitude-limited approach of the survey, causing an overabundance of (more massive) supergiants compared to dwarfs as these can be seen up to larger distances.
+Interestingly, the companions seem to follow the Salpeter IMF across most of the observed mass range, in agreement with the findings of \citet{GRAVITY2018} from a sample of 22 OB stars in the Orion Nebula.